edliau/yalehnus-generator/README.md

 # yalehnus-generator
-a generator of would-have-been Yale-NUS freshmen, hosted on GitHub pages and using Streamlit for deployment.
+a generator of would-have-been Yale-NUS freshmen, hosted on GitHub pages and using pyodide for integration of Python code.